thahnen/sonarlint-eclipse-launcher/README.md

-# sonarlint-eclipse-launcher
+# SonarLint for Eclipse: Launcher

-Eclipse launcher for developing SonarLint for Eclipse
+This repository contains common exported launchers for developing SonarLint for Eclipse.

+## TODOs:

+There are still some things left to do:

+- change Ant script to use `ant:if` and `ant:unless` instead of running (with potential *failures*)